JetBrains/lincheck/docs/topics/introduction.md

    }
    ```

-2. Congratulations!
-This is your first Lincheck test for the counter implementation above.
+   This Lincheck test automatically:
-   In short, it automatically
-   (1) generates several random concurrent scenarios with the specified `inc()` and `dec()` operations,
+   * Generates several random concurrent scenarios with the specified `inc()` and `dec()` operations.
-   (2) performs a lot of invocations for each of the generated scenario, and
+   * Performs a lot of invocations for each of the generated scenarios.
-   (3) verifies that each invocation result is correct.
+   * Verifies that each invocation result is correct.

-## Run the test
+2. Run the test above, and you will see the following error:

-Now it is time to run the test!
-It should fail with the following error:

    ```text
    = Invalid execution results =